Alert Quality is the categorization of alerts by applying concrete rules to check for defined attributes contributing to actionability.

-Can be priority level, application tiers, etc.
+- Business impact of the alert to the business, which can be priority level, application tiers, etc.

-|Runbooks||Information about how the alert should be handled.||bp_runbook|
+- Runbooks and URLs on how the alert should be resolved

 For more information, see the Unified Analytics Key Metrics documentation.